osg-htc/all-hands/docs/2018/on-your-own.md

 ## Travel Resources

-Here are a few links to Utah travel resources.
-Or just search online.
+There are many resources for travel in Utah, here are a few to get started:

 * [Utah Office of Tourism](https://www.visitutah.com)
 * [Utah Travel Industry website](https://utah.com)